nxshh/DevOps_Internship/README.md

 # 🚀 DevOps Internship Portfolio

-This repository contains 6 hands-on DevOps tasks covering CI/CD automation, Infrastructure as Code, containerization, Kubernetes orchestration, version control workflows, and static deployment.
+This repository documents hands-on DevOps tasks completed as part of my ongoing internship.
+It covers CI/CD automation, Infrastructure as Code, containerization, Kubernetes orchestration, version control workflows, and static deployments.

 Each task is implemented and tested locally to simulate real-world DevOps practices.
+New tasks will continue to be added as the internship progresses.

 ---

-## 📂 Project Structure
+# 📂 Completed Tasks

 ### 1️⃣ GitHub Actions CI/CD
-Automated test → build → Docker image push for a Node.js application using GitHub Actions.
+Automated test → build → Docker image push for a Node.js application.
 Triggered on push to `main` with a complete CI/CD workflow.

 ### 2️⃣ Jenkins CI/CD Pipeline
-Built a Jenkins pipeline with structured stages: Build, Test, and Deploy using Docker integration.
+Implemented a Jenkins pipeline with structured stages: Build, Test, and Deploy using Docker.

 ### 3️⃣ Terraform Infrastructure as Code
-Provisioned a Docker container using Terraform (`init`, `plan`, `apply`, `destroy`) and managed state configuration.
+Provisioned a Docker container using Terraform (`init`, `plan`, `apply`, `destroy`) with state management.

 ### 4️⃣ Git Version-Controlled DevOps Project
-Implemented structured branching (main, dev, feature), pull requests, tags, and proper commit practices.
+Applied structured branching (main, dev, feature), pull requests, tagging, and clean commit practices.

 ### 5️⃣ Kubernetes with Minikube
-Deployed Nginx using Deployment and NodePort Service, scaled replicas, and performed pod inspection & debugging using kubectl.
+Deployed Nginx using Deployment and NodePort Service, scaled replicas, and debugged pods using kubectl.

 ### 6️⃣ GitHub Pages Deployment
 Hosted and customized a static HTML website using GitHub Pages.